CWML/gitdemo/readme.md

 # **Git Fundamentals**

-Please visit the [Links](https://github.com/CWML/gitdemo/blob/main/links.md) page for Yale and other resources!

 ## Creating a Repository

 First let's change directory or cd to our desktop and then create our working directory: